Artificial womb: Nutrition, oxygen supply and waste disposal

 Theoretically, animal suppliers and disposers may be used, but when involving an animal's uterus the technique may rather be in the scope of interspecific pregnancy.

-Uterine wall

-In a normal uterus, the myometrium of the uterine wall functions to expel the fetus at the end of a pregnancy, and the endometrium plays a role in forming the placenta.
-An artificial uterus may include components of equivalent function.
-Methods have been considered to connect an artificial placenta and other "inner" components directly to an external circulation.

-Interface (artificial placenta)

-An interface between the supplier and the embryo or fetus may be entirely artificial, e.g. by using one or more semipermeable membranes such as is used in extracorporeal membrane oxygenation (ECMO).

-There is also potential to grow a placenta using human endometrial cells.
-In 2002, it was announced that tissue samples from cultured endometrial cells removed from a human donor had successfully grown.
-The tissue sample was then engineered to form the shape of a natural uterus, and human embryos were then implanted into the tissue.
-The embryos correctly implanted into the artificial uterus' lining and started to grow.
-However, the experiments were halted after six days to stay within the permitted legal limits of in vitro fertilisation (IVF) legislation in the United States.

-A human placenta may theoretically be transplanted inside an artificial uterus, but the passage of nutrients across this artificial uterus remains an unsolved issue.

 Amniotic tank (artificial amniotic sac)

 The main function of an amniotic tank would be to fill the function of the amniotic sac in physically protecting the embryo or fetus, optimally allowing it to move freely.
 It should also be able to maintain an optimal temperature.
 Lactated Ringer's solution can be used as a substitute for amniotic fluid.

 Umbilical cord

 Theoretically, in case of premature removal of the fetus from the natural uterus, the natural umbilical cord could be used, kept open either by medical inhibition of physiological occlusion, by anti-coagulation as well as by stenting or creating a bypass for sustaining blood flow between the mother and fetus.

-Research and development
+Experimental Research and development in Artificial Womb

 The use of artificial wombs was first termed ectogenesis by British-Indian pioneer JBS Haldane in 1923.

-Specifying related terminology, one paper determines:"A potential, though remotely possible, application of the technology is ‘complete ectogenesis’ – complete gestation outside the human body.
+Specifying related terminology, one paper determines:"A potential, though remotely possible, application of the technology is 'complete ectogenesis' – complete gestation outside the human body.
 This will greatly affect the substantiated human involvement during gestation, making it an extracorporeal event and thus completely transforming the conventional notion of pregnancy."